GordanSiber/vegeo/README.md

 <strong>vegeo.js</strong> operates without any framework dependencies.

-<strong>vegeo.js</strong> comes in two versions using:
-- pure JavaScript with Ajax and History API,</br>
-or
-- jQuery with jQuery.ajax and History API.

-By the combination of above mentioned programming techniques, <strong>vegeo.js</strong> enables creation of web sites with following advantages:
+<strong>vegeo.js</strong> enables creation of web sites with following advantages:
 -	Once the initial page is loaded, any following web page is handled without full page reload, resulting with much faster load time than “normal” web sites.
 Depending on a web site design, increase of the web page loading speed can be well over 30%;
 -	when browser caching occurs, that’s to say load of a page content is cached by browser, content is retrieved without any additional request and load speed is instant, i.e. measuring only several milliseconds;
 -	all these resulting with a far better user experience ;